zeyi-faueei/IIC-OSIC-TOOLS/KNOWN_ISSUES.md

 The package `gdsfactory` is temporarily pinned to 7.10, as the build of `gdstk` on 0.10+ fails on `aarch64` due to an issue with the `pathspec` version.

+### matplotlib

+The Python package `matplotlib.pyplot` throws a warning about Axes3D.
+This needs to be resolved in a future release.

 ## Build

 ### Boost